Richmond Open Studios 2026 Overview

 5. Pay the $80 registration fee at our online store

-1. Finish the piece you will submit before April 1st and give it a title.
+1. Finish the piece you will submit before you register, deadline is April 30th, and give it a title.

 2. Take a well-lit, good quality photo of your work. (at least 1500 px on any side) so our curator can see your work in detail.
 We will promote you with this photo.